abhilash0152/project_california_housing/README.md

 HOW TO USE:

-1.Just download Ml_model.py and housing.csv
+1.Just download Ml_model.py and housing.csv and also you need to import the libraries mentioned in requirements.txt

 2.The first run trains the model and saves it as .pkl files.